psychemedia/sin-eater-resources/src/_decameron_other_missed_opportunities.md

 > Breconshire
 >
-> The forthcoming work, called "The Mountain Decameron, is licely to enrol its writer as one of the most potent masters of fiction.
+> The forthcoming work, called "The Mountain Decameron, is likely to enrol its writer as one of the most potent masters of fiction.
 The scene is Wales, a land abounding in the highest materials of romance, but till now unaccountably neglected.
 The common nomenclature of its topography involves themes of deep mystery and overpowering interest.
-There is the Fynnon Waedog (Bloody Well)—thc Panty Gwaye (the Hollow of Woe)—the Maen Achwynfan (the Stone of Weeping)–the Lysan Gwad Gwyr (the Plant of the Blook of Man).
+There is the Fynnon Waedog (Bloody Well) — the Panty Gwaye (the Hollow of Woe) — the Maen Achwynfan (the Stone of Weeping)–the Lysan Gwad Gwyr (the Plant of the Blood of Man).
 What terrible mysteries do these more than half unveil, and by a single name!

 On the same day, [Saturday 04 June 1836](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002408/18360604/082/0008) the Morning Herald in London announced the release of the work: